Tagalog profanity: Putang ina mo

+In the 1991 biopic action film Boyong Mañalac: Hoodlum Terminator, the main character (portrayed by Eddie Garcia) and most of the ensemble cast frequently used "Putang ina mo" in most scenes.

+In Juan Karlos' song "Ere" in the chorus "Hmm, 'di ba?
+Nakakaputang ina" ("Hmm, alright, isn't it fucked up?"), Lorin Bektas reads on word until her mother Ruffa Gutierrez asked, "What?
+Did you say a bad word?"
+Lorin jokingly said, "It's in Filipino, it doesn't count."
+Gutierrez posted the video recording their conversation on her TikTok account.

+In Tililing, Yumi Lacsamana, Donnalyn Bartolome and Candy Pangilinan use the phrase while fighting over a panty: "Putang Ina mo!
+Panty ko yan Magnanakaw ka!
+Panty ko yan!" ("Fuck you!
+That's my panty you thief!
+That's my panty"), "Tang ina mo ka!
+Ayan Isaksak mo!
+Isaksak mo sa Baga mo!" ("You fucking bitch!
+Shove it!
+Shove it into your lungs!") and "Tumahimik Kayo!
+Putang Ina niyo!" ("Shut up!
+Fuck you!").

+In Revirginized, Sharon Cuneta uses her word while on the beach, "I am sorry, sorry talaga at pakialamera ako, sorry iniintindi ko kayo, Lahat putang ina! iniintindi ko!" ("I am sorry, I'm really sorry and I care, I'm sorry I understand you, All mother whores!
+I understand!").

 In Villanueva, another slander case involving two local politicians of Concepcion, Tarlac, the court reiterated its interpretation of the phrase, but the other facts of the case precluded acquittal.

 Walang hiya

 Hiya is a Filipino psychological concept similar to face and modesty in other cultures.
 Author Mary Isabelle Bresnahan has described it thus: "just as the sensitive makahiya plant protects its inside from direct touch, so too do people hold back in defense of loob [their inner selves]."
 When translated to English, the words "shame", "embarrassment" and "dishonor" can be employed as a substitute for hiya depending on context.

 Like much Tagalog profanity, the phrase "Walang hiya ka!"
 (You have no shame!) can vary in offense taken from very little to "the ultimate loob-wounding comment" depending on context and the relationship between the speaker and the receiver.
 According to Gerhard van den Top, allegations of shamelessness are most damaging when the social class of people differ, and the poor may consciously avoid interaction with the rich to prevent even unspoken damage to hiya.

 In his oft-cited 1964 article "Hiya", psychologist Jaime C. Bulatao defines Walang hiya as "recklessness regarding the social expectations of society, an inconsideration for the feelings of others, and an absence of sensitivity to the censures of authority or society."